confluentinc/cp-ansible/docs/VARIABLES.md

 Boolean to provide custom password for keystores and truststore.
 Enabled with ssl_provided_keystore_and_truststore, but can be enabled independently to set the custom password for generated keystores and truststores when using custom or self-signed certificates

 Default:  "{{ssl_provided_keystore_and_truststore}}"

 ***

-### keystore_expiration_days

-Number of days from keystore creation to expiration.
-Set for all components of Confluent Platform.

-Default:  365

-***